 The final section is the trickiest part and it requires focus, so make sure you’ve had a rest break beforehand.
 It is very steep, with loose scree underfoot - use the boulders as hand grips.

 You’ll join the end of Bwlch Main ridge, where you’ll join the Rhyd Ddu route for a final (and brutal) push to the summit.
 The descent follows the exact route - but can be much more treacherous with weary legs.

 Snowdon is an incredible and unique mountain which offers such a variety of terrain for hillwalkers of all experience levels (and it has a cafe at the top!).

 Hopefully, one of these walks will suit your ability - but if you are completely new to hillwalking, we’d advise taking a guided walk before attempting any of these routes alone.
-Try Snowdon Walks, where you’ll be guided by an experienced mountaineer and can enjoy the mountain safely as you gain confidence.
+Try Climb Snowdon or Summit To Savour, where you’ll be guided by an experienced mountaineer and can enjoy the mountain safely as you gain confidence.

 Images: © Crown copyright (2010) Visit Wales, all rights reserved.